highcharts/github.highcharts.com/README.md

 `@todo` Publish the part files as ES6 modules on NPM and then require them.
 This way it will always be up to date.
 ## Update the Highcharts assembler
-Open a CLI and run the following command:
+Open a CLI and run the following command to install an updated version of the assembler:
 ```
-npm run update-assembler
+npm install highcharts/highcharts-assembler#<tag>
 ```
+Then update the version number in package.json, as normal when there is an important change.
-Commit the changes to Github.
+Commit the changes to Github, and continue on to deployment.

-Do deployment of new version.

-`@todo` Publish the assembler on NPM and then require it.
-This way it will always be up to date.

 ## Deployment
 Before deploying a new application, please ensure the following requirements are met.
 ### Requirements
+1. Version number in `package.json` must have been updated since last deployment.
-1. Any updates must be committed to ensure the running application is tracked.
+2. Any updates must be committed to ensure the running application is tracked.
-2. `config.json` is configured according to guide.
+3. `config.json` is configured according to guide.
 (Contents of config.json stored in 1password)

 ### Packaging
 Open a CLI and run the following command:
 `npm run build`
-The application will be packed into an archive named `github.highcharts.com.zip`.
+The application will be packed into an archive named `github.highcharts-<version>.zip`.
 The zip is ready to be uploaded and unpacked on your server.

 ## File Structure
 ### Folders
 ```
 - app
-- assembler
 - assets
-- logs
-- node_modules
 - source
 - tmp
 - views